Antirrhinum majus L.

-Antirrhinum majus is an herbaceous perennial plant up to 3.3 feet (1 m) tall.
-The leaves are spirally arranged, broadly lanceolate, up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers are pink to purple, often with yellow lips, produced on a tall spike.
+Antirrhinum majus is an herbaceous perennial plant that grows up to 3.3 feet (1 m) tall.
+Leaves are spirally arranged, broadly lanceolate, up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) wide.
+Flowers are pink to purple, often with yellow lips, and produced on a tall spike.
 They are up to 1.8 inches (4.5 cm) long, zygomorphic, with two "lips" closing the corolla tube.
-The fruit is an ovoid capsule up to 0.6 inches (1.5 cm) in diameter, containing numerous small seeds.
+The fruit is an ovoid capsule, up to 0.6 inches (1.5 cm) in diameter, containing numerous small seeds.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).